+University of Maryland PCC PCC Log No: 16067

+Program/Curriculum/Unit Proposal 10007

+Program: Certificate in Leading and Managing Healthcare Transformation

+Department/Unit:

-University of Maryland PCC PCC Log No: 16067 Program/Curriculum/Unit Proposal 10007 Program: Certificate in Leading and Managing Healthcare Transformation Department/Unit: College/School: Robert H. Smith School of Business Proposal Contact Person (with email): Type of Action (check one): ☐ Curriculum change (includes modifying minors, concentrations/specializations and creating informal specializations) ☐ Curriculum change is for an LEP Program ☐ Rename a program or formal Area of Concentration ☐ Establish/Discontinue a formal Area of Concentration ☐ Other: ☐ Establish a new academic degree/certificate program ☐ Create an online version of an existing program ☐ Establish a new minor ☐ Suspend/Discontinue a degree/certificate program ☐ Establish a new Master or Certificate of Professional Studies program ☐ New Professional Studies program will be administered by Office of Extended Studies Approval Signatures - Please print name, sign, and date. additional cover sheet(s). ted to the full University Senate for consideration.
-For proposals requiring multiple unit approvals, please use Department Committee Chair and the 2.
-Department Chair Ritu Agarwal $\sim h \sim 10^{-1}$ 3.
-College/School PCC Chair Michael Faulker nder Mixaullide 4.
-Dean Alexander J. Triantis A.J.
-Mantiz 5.
-Dean of the Graduate School (if required) Uthy Fra 1h // 5/22/207 6.
-Chair, Senate PCC Dylam Robe 9/1/17 7.
-University Senate Chair (if required) 8.
-Senior Vice President and Provost Instructions: When approved by the dean of the college or school, please send to ne proposal and signed form to the Office of the Associate Propost
+College/School: Robert H. Smith School of Business

+Proposal Contact Person (with email):

+Type of Action (check one): Curriculum change (includes modifying minors, concentrations/specializations and creating informal specializations) Curriculum change is for an LEP Program Rename a program or formal Area of Concentration Establish/Discontinue a formal Area of Concentration Other: ☐ Establish a new academic degree/certificate program ☐ Create an online version of an existing program ☐ Establish a new minor ☐ Suspend/Discontinue a degree/certificate program ☐ Establish a new Master or Certificate of Professional Studies program ☐ New Professional Studies program will be administered by Office of Extended Studies

+Approval Signatures - Please print name, sign, and date. additional cover sheet(s).
+For proposals requiring multiple unit approvals, please use

+Department Committee Chair - A man de la ma

+2. Department Chair Ritu Agarwal $\sim h \sim 10^{-1}$

+3. College/School PCC Chair Michael Faulker nder MARaulhale

+4. Dean Alexander J. Triantis AJ manhs

+5. Dean of the Graduate School (if required) Uthy Fra ih // 5/22/207

+6. Chair, Senate PCC Dylan Robe 9/1/17

+7. University Senate Chair (if required)

+8. Senior Vice President and Provost

+Instructions: When approved by the dean of the college or school, please send the college or school send he proposal and signed form to the Office of the Associate Propost